kaden-call2/Underserved_otp/blog_post/README.md

 | 18103    | Philadelphia | 590            |
 | 17601    | Lancaster    | 561            |

-Gainwell’s data science and machine learning team has the capabilities to help direct states to either areas where investment in new Opioid treatment centers should be sited, or where current capacity should be expanded to meet potential demand.
+Using machine learning techniques we have the capability to help direct states to either areas where investment in new Opioid treatment centers should be sited, or where current capacity should be expanded to meet potential demand.